paseto-standard/paseto-rfc/paseto.md

 1. The PASETO Message Format, defined in (#paseto-message-format)
 2. The PASETO Protocol Version, defined in (#protocol-versions)

+## Why Not Update JOSE to Be Secure?

+Backwards compatibility introduces the risk of downgrade attacks.
+Conversely, a totally separate standard can be designed from the ground up to be secure and misuse-resistant.

+For that reason, PASETO does not aspire to update the JOSE family of standards.
+To do so would undermine the security benefits of a non-interoperable alternative.

 ## Notation and Conventions